elenitaex5/easbuildtest/README.md

 If the project is configured EAS project secret GOOGLE_SERVICES_JSON has to be included uploading google-services.json downloaded from Firebase project.

 After installing apk or ipa in devices and start expo server dev client... an Expo Push Token is given like that: `ExponentPushToken[XXXXXXXXXXXXXX]`.
 It could be used for send push notifications to dev.

+Deep links has an schema like : `easbuildtest://`